Wall Street: Money Never Sleeps: Marketing

 The film was screened out of competition during May 2010 at the Cannes Film Festival in France.
 Pressman thought that Cannes would be the "perfect platform to launch a film that speaks of today's economic dilemma".
 It was met with positive reviews from film critics at the festival, although numerous reviewers "objected to an ending deemed somewhat pat".
 A spokesperson for Fox said that Stone had changed the ending since its screening at Cannes.
-Wall Street: Money Never Sleeps opened The Ischia Global Film and Music Fest, held during July 11–18.
+Wall Street: Money Never Sleeps opened the Ischia Global Film & Music Festival, held during July 11–18.
 Michael Corkery of The Wall Street Journal reported that numerous journalists involved in the financial industry had been invited to see advance screenings of the film.
 To promote Wall Street: Money Never Sleeps, several cast members visited the NASDAQ Market site in Times Square, on September 20 and presided over the NASDAQ Opening Bell.

 Also on September 20, the movie's New York premiere was held at the Ziegfeld Theater in midtown Manhattan.
 According to Deadline Hollywood the film originally had a February 2010 release date, but it was later given an April 23, 2010, release.
 In March 2010, the film's release date was pushed back to September 24.
 Brolin stated that he hoped that audiences would wonder about the ethics of the banking industry, asking "How much is enough?," he concluded, "There used to be a ceiling.
 Now there's no ceiling".
 Surveys indicated that the main audience for the movie would be older adults who remembered the first film.

 Box office

 Money Never Sleeps opened at a total of 3,597 theaters in the United States, earning $6.9 million on its first day and $19 million in its opening weekend in the US, averaging $5,330 per theatre and becoming the number one movie at the box office, although falling short of studio estimates.
-Nonetheless it still marked one of the best openings for a Stone film.
+Nonetheless, it still marked one of the best openings for a Stone film.
 Despite an increase of screens for its second weekend, Money Never Sleeps saw a 47% decrease on its earnings, falling to third place at the box office and making slightly over $10 million for the weekend.

 During the October 8–10 weekend it had a further decrease, falling almost 55%, earning over $4 million and dropping to seventh place at the box office.
 In its fourth week of domestic release it fell under the top ten at the box office with a revenue of more than $1 million, after suffering a 48% decrease.
 Domestically, the film made $52.4 million, and has grossed over $134.7 million worldwide.